openlibhums/memory-alpha/content/pages/support/plugins/import-export-update.md

     and these won't work without email addresses.

 [^7]:
-    You should include existing email addresses in your CSV when you're trying to update other fields.
+    You must include existing email addresses in your CSV when you're trying to update other fields.
 You can also add or remove author records from an article with this tool.
-However, you shouldn't use this tool to change an author's email address, because Janeway will think you're trying to add a new author and will create a duplicate account with the new address.
-We will improve this behaviour in the future.
+However, you must not use this tool to change an author's email address, because Janeway will think you're trying to add a new author and will create a duplicate account with the new address.

 [^8]:
     'Author is primary' tells Janeway which author is the correspondence author.
-Generally, one and only one author should be marked 'Y' and the rest 'N' or blank.
+Only one author can be marked 'Y', and the rest must be 'N' or blank.
 If you leave this field blank for all authors, the article won't have a correspondence author.

 [^9]: